AI-Matrix

 See Quantum Gravity Research: Reality and higher dimensional space.

-Starting with circles.
-You can create a pattern of overlapping circles.
-The points can all be connected together to forum the tetrahedron in higher dimensions.
+Starting with circles, you can create a pattern of overlapping circles.
+The points can all be connected to form the tetrahedron in higher dimensions.

-In early history, we have similar patterns appearing in ancient pyramids that are very much similar and is called the flower of life pattern.
+In early history, similar patterns appeared in ancient pyramids, which are identical and called the flower of life pattern.
 See the Star tetrahedron.
-Which is a fun page and shows many different ways it was used and its appearance in early history.
+This is a fun page that shows many different interpretations, how it was used, and how it appeared in early history.

 Golden ratio (Quasicrystals)